Friend of the Family

-Friend of the Family (also known as Elke's Erotic Nights or simply Elke) is a 1995 erotic drama film written and directed by Edward Holzman, and starring Shauna O'Brien & Griffin Drew.
+Friend of the Family, also known as Elke's Erotic Nights or simply Elke, is a 1995 American erotic drama film written and directed by Edward Holzman, and starring Shauna O'Brien & Griffin Drew.

 Plot

 A married couple, Linda and Jeff, are trying to get their relationship under control.
 They do not communicate with each other much; Jeff is a workaholic and Linda thinks he is cheating on her.
 Linda and Jeff are both having trouble talking to Jeff's two college-aged children, Montana and Josh, from his first marriage.
 They then meet Elke, the younger sister of one of Linda's old friends.
 Elke, who is free-spirited and sexually uninhibited, begins interacting with most of the members of the family, emotionally and romantically, with a new openness and communication between them as the unexpected result.